TheRealQuicT/Ctrl-Discord-Bot/README.md

 # Ctrl Bot
-This Bot will be used in the Ctrl Rust Discord Server
+This bot will be used in the Ctrl Rust Discord Server